- By greenair-cy

 In other words, it’s great to opt for a brand that offers units with various BTUs that serve different spaces.
-Gree has an array of air conditioners suitable for different spaces from 14 to 213 m2 and the BTU is between 9,000 and 42,000.
+Gree air conditioners in Cyprus are suitable for different spaces from 14 to 213 m2 and the BTU is between 9,000 and 42,000.
 It’s worth mentioning that this is one of the most extensive ranges of units you’ll find on the market.

 Another metric to rate the efficiency of an air conditioner is the SEER (Seasonal Energy Efficiency Ratio).

-You can calculate the SEER of your air conditioner by dividing the output (cooling or heating) by the energy it consumed to reach the desired temperature.
+You can calculate the SEER of your air conditioner.
+Divide the output (cooling or heating) by the energy it consumed to reach the desired temperature.

 Normally, the higher the SEER of a unit the better.
 In other words, a unit with a high SEER can cool down or heat a space by consuming the least possible energy.
 Based on the standards of the Department of Energy all kinds of air conditioners must be manufactured with at least 13 SEER to avoid over-consumption of energy.